Taco Rice Bake

 - Cream cheese and sour cream: These make the filling creamy.

 - Cooked rice: Long grain white rice, jasmine rice, or brown rice all work.
-Just make sure it’s already cooked before mixing in.
+Just make sure it’s already cooked before mixing it in.
 Brown rice will give the dish a slightly different flavor and texture.

 - Cheddar cheese: Any type works.
 You can shred it off the block or use pre-shredded.